DAXE-xi/DapTapstatus/content/default/issues/2020-11-09-service-update.md

 twitterFeed: ""
 enableComments: true
 ---
-This is a update to the game Panel and it services
+This is a update to the game Panel and it services THIS WILL NOT AFFECTED RUNING SERVICES this will only affect the Panel and SFTP